Asbury United Methodist Church (Washington, D.C.): History

-Asbury United Methodist Church is notable due to its historical association with African-American Methodism in Washington, D.C. and is the oldest black Methodist church in the city.
-The church was founded in 1836 and has a legacy of involvement in social history through abolition, emancipation, reconstruction, and the civil rights movement.
+Founded in 1836, the church was a pioneer of African-American Methodism in Washington, D.C., and of social history through abolition, Emancipation, Reconstruction, and the Civil Rights movement.
 It is the city's oldest African-American church to remain on its original site.
 A new building on the same site was completed in 1870.
-The current building was designed by Clarence Lowell Handing and built in 1915–1916.
-It is English Gothic Revival architecture.
+The current building was designed by Clarence Lowell Handing and built in 1915–1916 in the English Gothic Revival architectural style.

-The Church is also noted for one of the largest recorded nonviolent escape attempts in the United states, known as The Pearl incident.
-On April 15, 1848, seventy-five slaves attempted to flee Washington D.C. on the schooner called The Pearl.

-The Pearl incident was the largest recorded nonviolent escape attempt by enslaved people in United States history.
-On April 15, 1848, seventy-seven slaves attempted to escape Washington D.C. by sailing away on a schooner called The Pearl.

 In the 1920s, the building had alterations by African American architect, William Wilson Cooke.

-In December 2020 the congregation's Black Lives Matter banner was burned during an event for President Donald Trump, an action the congregation's senior pastor described as "reminiscent of cross burnings".
-In January 2021 Enrique Tarrio, chairman of the Proud Boys, was arrested in relation to the incident.
+In December 2020, the congregation's Black Lives Matter banner was burned during an event for President Donald Trump, an action the congregation's senior pastor described as "reminiscent of cross burnings".
+In January 2021, Enrique Tarrio, chairman of the Proud Boys, was arrested in relation to the incident.

-On July 15, 2021, the National Trust for Historic Preservation announced Asbury United Church as one of 40 sites and organizations to receive $3 Million in grants from the African American Cultural Heritage Action Fund.
-The grant is to be used for repairs to the church’s wood windows and Bell Tower masonry, as well as repointing and cleaning of its stone facade.
+On July 15, 2021, the National Trust for Historic Preservation announced Asbury United Church as one of 40 sites and organizations to receive $3 million in grants from the African American Cultural Heritage Action Fund.
+The grant is to be used for repairs to the church’s wood windows and bell tower masonry, as well as repointing and cleaning of its stone facade.